wakeup-s/docker-webdav/README.md

 ### Secure WebDAV with SSL

 We recommend you use a reverse proxy (eg, Caddy) to handle SSL certificates.
-You can see an example of how to do that [here](https://github.com/BytemarkHosting/configs-webdav-docker).

 ### Authenticate multiple clients